 Bird photography, especially wild bird photography can be quite challenging.
 There are many articles on the Internet that cover everything from “bird photography tips” to “the art of bird photography”, but I found that many of them are not detailed enough and do not contain as much information for an amateur bird photographer.
-After several years of photographing birds, I decided to write this “How to photograph birds” guide and include everything I know about taking good pictures of birds.
-Since most of the bird photography nowadays is done on digital, the instructions below would work great for digital cameras.
-If you are still shooting film, just skip the parts that do not apply to film (such as RAW format, etc).
-Parts of this article also apply to birding or bird watching, so if you like birds and just want to be able to approach and watch them closely, read the Locating Birds and Approaching Birds sections only.
+After several years of photographing birds, I decided to write this “How to photograph birds” guide and include everything I know about taking good pictures of birds, so in a way, it is an introduction to bird photography.
+Parts of this article also apply to birding or bird watching, so if you like birds and just want to be able to approach and watch them closely, read the Locating Birds and Approaching Birds sections below.

-Note: This guide will work for any DSLR camera, but since I am a Nikonian, I will only cover settings for Nikon DSLRs and provide detailed information on Nikon lenses that are best for bird photography.
-This guide could be used for any type of wildlife photography, but I will be concentrating on fast-moving birds and birds in flight, so if you are taking a picture of a fast-moving animal, feel free to use the same camera settings.
+Note: This guide could be used for any type of wildlife photography, but I will be concentrating on fast-moving birds and birds in flight, so if you are taking a picture of a fast-moving animal, feel free to use the same camera settings.

-Unfortunately, camera gear is the most important part of wild bird photography.
-Forget about taking pictures of birds with a point and shoot or a DSLR with a wide angle lens, unless you are standing close and photographing ducks and geese that are not afraid of people.
-If you want to shoot wild birds, prepare yourself to invest in a fast DSLR camera and one or more telephoto lenses.
+Unfortunately, camera gear is a very important part of wild bird photography.
+Unless you are standing close and photographing ducks and geese that are not afraid of people, prepare yourself to invest in a solid camera and one or more long telephoto lenses.

-So, what DSLR is good for fast-action photography?
-I would recommend a fast camera that can handle at least 1/2000 of a second shutter speed with 6 to 9 fps (frames per second), if you want to get the best results, plus a good autofocus system for quick focus acquisition.
-Any modern DSLR is capable of shooting at 1/2000 of a second and faster.
-Fast frames per second and good autofocus mean professional cameras such as the Nikon D300/D700/D3 or Canon 50D/1D/1Ds that are suited best for fast-action and wildlife photography.
+So, what camera is good for fast-action photography?
+I would recommend a camera that can handle at least 1/2000 of a second shutter speed with 6 to 9 fps (frames per second) and a big enough camera buffer to be able to handle large bursts, if you want to get the best results, plus a good autofocus system for quick focus acquisition.
+Any modern digital camera (whether DSLR or mirrorless) should be capable of shooting at 1/2000 of a second and faster.
+Fast frames per second and good autofocus mean professional cameras such as the Nikon D500 or Canon 7D Mark II that are suited best for fast-action and wildlife photography.
 But if you already have an entry-level DSLR, it doesn’t mean that you cannot capture birds – it just means that you might miss a good shot, just because your camera is not fast enough.
-The most important thing to keep in mind – the speed of focus acquisition both on camera and on lenses are far more important than DSLR’s frames per second.
+The most important thing to keep in mind – the speed of focus acquisition both on camera and on lenses are far more important than frames per second.

 Which brings us to the next question: What lenses are good for bird photography?

-So far, everything that I have mentioned above in terms of focal length was for lenses alone.
-Once mounted on a DSLR body, the camera sensor type will also impact the field of view, meaning what you actually see in the frame and in the image.
-Compared to full-frame sensors, crop factor sensors will generally provide a better reach, due to the smaller size of the sensor.
-If this sounds confusing, see my DX and FX and Equivalent Focal Length and Field of View articles.
-All Nikon DX sensors have a crop factor of 1.5x, while Canons are 1.6x.
-So, the actual field of view, which some photographers call “equivalent focal length” (meaning equivalent compared to 35mm film/full-frame) can be approximately calculated by multiplying this crop factor by the total focal length of the lens + teleconverter.
-For example, the Nikon 300mm f/4.0 lens with a 1.4x teleconverter (420mm total) mounted on a DX camera would have an equivalent field of view as a 630mm (420mm x 1.5) lens on a full-frame (FX) sensor.
-Meaning, if you were photographing a bird from say 10 feet away and you could fill your frame with the bird using a Nikon 300mm f/4 lens with a 1.4x teleconverter on a DX camera, you would need a 630mm lens if you were shooting a 35mm film or FX camera to fill the frame the same way.
+So far, everything that I have mentioned above in terms of focal length is for lenses alone.
+Once mounted on a camera body, the camera sensor size will also impact field of view, meaning what you actually see in the frame and in the image.
+Compared to full-frame sensors, smaller sensors will generally provide better reach.
+If this sounds confusing, see my DX vs FX, Crop Factor and Equivalent Focal Length and Field of View articles.
+All Nikon DX cameras have a crop factor of 1.5x, while Canon’s are 1.6x.
+So, the actual field of view, which some photographers call “equivalent focal length” (meaning equivalent compared to 35mm film/full-frame) can be approximately calculated by multiplying this crop factor by the total focal length of the lens (which includes the teleconverter).
+For example, the Nikon 300mm f/4 lens with a 1.4x teleconverter (420mm total) mounted on a DX camera would have an equivalent field of view as a 630mm (420mm x 1.5) lens on a full-frame (FX) sensor.
+Meaning, if you were photographing a bird from say 10 feet away and you could fill your frame with the bird using a Nikon 300mm f/4 lens with a 1.4x teleconverter on a DX camera, you would need a 630mm lens if you were shooting with a full-frame / FX camera to fill the frame the same way.

-Being able to reach birds from a distance without distracting them is a major part of bird photography and this combination of a long telephoto lens with a DX sensor camera definitely provide more opportunities for successful birding.
-The downside of a crop-factor sensor, however, is the amount of noise on images at high ISO levels – so better reach does not necessarily mean better quality.
-As I have pointed out in my DX vs FX article, full-frame sensors control noise much better than crop-factor sensors, especially in challenging light.
-So both have advantages and disadvantages – DX gives you better reach, while FX gives you better quality.
-I prefer the latter, but I know many bird photographers prefer better reach instead.
+Being able to reach birds from distance without distracting them is a major part of bird photography and this combination of a long telephoto lens with a DX sensor camera definitely provides more opportunities for successful birding.
+The downside of a crop-factor sensor, however, is the amount of noise on images at high ISO levels – so better reach does not necessarily translate to better quality.
+As I have pointed out in my DX vs FX article, full-frame sensors control noise better than cropped sensors, especially in challenging light.
+So both have advantages and disadvantages – DX generally gives you better reach, while FX gives you better quality.
 Keeping a fast shutter speed and retaining low ISO requires lots of light, especially on a lens combination with a maximum aperture of f/5.6.
-Therefore, in low-light situations, I would recommend to shoot on a tripod at slower shutter speeds rather than cranking up the ISO and having images with less detail.
+Therefore, in low-light situations, I would recommend to shoot on a tripod at slower shutter speeds rather than cranking up ISO and having images with a lot more noise.
 Birding is all about retaining the detail and having sharp images – nobody likes bird pictures that are soft or out of focus.
-The maximum ISO I typically use on my DX body is 800, while using 1600 and sometimes even 3200 on a full-frame FX body, which produce images with enough detail for my bird photography needs.
-Noise can be dealt with during post-processing, but lost detail cannot never be recovered.
+Noise can often be dealt with in post-processing, but lost detail cannot be recovered.

 - White Balance: Auto